 IB courses available include:

-English Literature; French; Japanese, Mandarin, Spanish; Global Politics; History; Informational Technology in a Global Society; Biology; Chemistry; Environmental Systems; Physics; Mathematics; Math Studies; Dance; Music; Theatre Arts; Visual Arts; Film; Design Technology
+English Literature; French; Japanese; Spanish; Global Politics; Psychology; Computer Science; Informational Technology in a Global Society (Digital Society); Biology; Chemistry; Design Technology; Environmental Systems; Physics; Mathematics Application and Interpretation; Mathematics Analysis and Approaches; Dance; Theatre Arts; Visual Arts; Film

-Do all Mid-Pacific student enroll in IB or AP classes?
+Do all Mid-Pacific student enroll in IB classes?

-Participation in the IB and AP programs is strongly encouraged but not mandatory.
-Students can take just a single IB/AP course or multiple courses up to the full IB Diploma.
-All students wishing to enroll in any IB or AP classes must be approved by the IB/AP director.
+Participation in the IB Program is strongly encouraged but not mandatory.
+Students can take just a single IB course or multiple courses up to the full IB Diploma.
+Currently, 85% of seniors and 75% of juniors take at least one IB course.
+All students wishing to enroll in any IB Class must be approved by the IB Coordinator.
 Approval is based on a combination of grades, teacher recommendations, standardized test scores and indications of student motivation.
-A student may request to be considered for IB/AP courses even if they do not receive an initial teacher recommendation.
+A student may request to be considered for IB courses even if they do not receive an initial teacher recommendation.

 Kymbal Roley IB Coordinator